Wortex17/UE4Config/README.md

 ## Examples

-### Evaluate a propertys values from a single config file
+### Evaluate a property from a single config file
+You can directly load and read from a single specific config \*.ini file by reading and parsing that file, before evaluating any property values.
 ```
 var config = new ConfigIni("DefaultGame");